codenotary/immudb/docs/get-started/getting-started-with-immudb-development.md

 The first step is to connect to the database, which listens by default in port 3322 and authenticate using the default user and password (`immudb / immudb`):

->Note: You can [change the server default options](reference/configuration.md) using environment variables, flags or the `immudb.toml` configuration file.
+>Note: You can [change the default immudb server options](../reference/configuration.md) using environment variables, flags or the `immudb.toml` configuration file.

 :::: tabs